kaitz/warc_f/readme.md

 | WARC_RESOURCE_TYPE|               27|

 WARC_RESERVED1 and WARC_RESERVED2 are '\r' and '\n' for easier parsing.
-Some fields here are proposed and not final according to  [specifications](https://iipc.github.io/warc-specifications/specifications/warc-format/warc-1.1/).
+Some fields here are proposed and are not final according to [specifications](https://iipc.github.io/warc-specifications/specifications/warc-format/warc-1.1/).
 I have seen files with header WARC/1.0 or WARC/1.1 containing proposed fields.
 It looks like a mess.

 Error message "Unexpected field FIELD_NAME" is shown when the input file contains a field not shown in the above table.